azat-co/practicalnode/chapter6/chapter6.md

 }
 ```

-Now we can add this middleware to certain protected end points:
+Now we can add this middleware to certain protected endpoints (another name for routes).
+Specifically, we will protect the endpoints to see the admin page (GET `/admin`), to create a new article (POST `/post`) and to see the create new article page (GET `/post`):

 ```js
 app.get('/admin', authorize, routes.article.admin)